-In a follow on from my ‘Why Camilla must become our Queen’ post last week, a lot of comments raised the question of why Prince Philip isn’t king, despite the wife of a king being a queen.
-On the face of it, it seems bizarre, almost sexist though in this post I’ll explain exactly why Prince Philip isn’t king and why the wife of a king is always a queen.
+A lot of comments we receive on Royal Central raise the question of why Prince Philip isn’t king, despite the wife of a king being a queen.
+On the face of it, it seems bizarre, almost sexist, though in this post I’ll explain exactly why Prince Philip isn’t king and why the wife of a king is always a queen.

 Under English common law, a wife traditionally takes her husband’s name and rank upon marriage and as a title legally forms part of one’s name in most cases, titles within the Royal Family work in much the same way as if an untitled couple were to marry and the wife took her husband’s name as her own.

 Perhaps the best example of this in action is with Prince Michael of Kent and his wife.
 Upon his marriage to the then Marie Christine von Reibnitz in 1978, she assumed the female form of his title and became Her Royal Highness Princess Michael of Kent.

 Other titles in the Royal Family work on a similar basis.
 For example, the wife of The Duke of Cambridge is known as The Duchess of Cambridge.
 Had Prince William not been granted the Dukedom for his marriage, she would have become Princess William of Wales.

 On the other hand, when a female Royal marries, the case is much different.
 If the woman’s title ranks higher than her husband’s already, she retains this title.
 This is the case for Her Royal Highness The Princess Royal.
 If she didn’t hold her own title, she would be styled as Lady Laurence as her husband is a knight though because knights rank (way) below the Royal Family, Princess Anne retains her title.

 The instance of Princess Anne also demonstrates how the use of titles by marriage is very much a one-way-street.
 A husband cannot generally take the male form of his wife’s title on marriage, whatever her rank.